 Dewan, Camelia (2021) Misreading the Bengal Delta: Climate Change, Development and Livelihoods in Coastal Bangladesh, University of Washington Press: Seattle, USA.
 ISBN: 9780295749617.
 Available for pre-order and as open-access e-book.

-Dewan, Camelia (Forthcoming) ‘Embanking the Sundarbans: The Obfuscating Discourse of Climate Change’ in P. Sillitoe (ed) THE ANTHROPOSCENE OF WEATHER AND CLIMATE: Ethnographic Contributions to the Climate Change Debate, Berghahn Books: London, UK.
+Dewan, Camelia (2021) ‘Embanking the Sundarbans: The Obfuscating Discourse of Climate Change’ in P. Sillitoe (ed) THE ANTHROPOSCENE OF WEATHER AND CLIMATE: Ethnographic Contributions to the Climate Change Debate, Berghahn Books: London, UK.

 Dewan, Camelia (2020) "'Climate Change as a Spice': Brokering Environmental Knowledge in Bangladesh's development industry".
 Ethnos: Journal of Anthropology.

 Dewan, Camelia (2020).
 "Living with toxic development: Shipbreaking in the industrializing zone of Sitakunda, Bangladesh."
 Anthropology Today.
 ISSN 0268-540X.
 6(4) . doi: 10.1111/1467-8322.12617

 Dewan, Camelia (2019) ‘Impure Foods: Entanglements of Soil, Food and Human Health in Bangladesh’ Gastronomica 19(1).